Gekkio/mooneye-gb/docs/accuracy.markdown

 *Answer:* Yes

-DIV is incremented every 64 t-cycles, so there is an internal counter that counts to 64.
+DIV is incremented every 64 M-cycles, so there is an internal counter that counts to 64.
 If we write any value to the DIV register, it is reset to 0, but we don't know if the internal counter is also reset.

-Consider the case where at time t=0 we reset the counter, and at time t=1 the DIV register would have incremented if we didn't do the reset.
-Do we see the DIV increment at time t=1 or t=64?
+Consider the case where at time M=0 we reset the counter, and at time M=1 the DIV register would have incremented if we didn't do the reset.
+Do we see the DIV increment at time M=1 or M=64?

-A test ROM confirmed that increment happens at t=64, so the internal counter is also reset.
+A test ROM confirmed that increment happens at M=64, so the internal counter is also reset.

 *See: tests/div_timing*

 ### How many cycles does OAM DMA take?

-OAM DMA takes 162 t-cycles.
+OAM DMA takes 162 M-cycles.
 The following test returns $15 in counter register C:

       start_oam_dma
       nops 6